WELCOME!!

 The Canadian Wildlife Service and Memorial University of Newfoundland carry out extensive research programs in the Witless Bay Ecological Reserve.
 Their studies of the birds' behaviour and population trends, as well as the area's ecology, help guide the management of all the province's seabird reserves.

-The Witless Bay Islands are part of the Maritime Barrens-Southeastern Barrens subregion PDF (1.1 MB).
+The Witless Bay Islands are part of the Maritime Barrens-Southeastern Barrens subregion (1.1 MB).
 The Islands were originally designated a wildlife reserve in 1964.
 They became the Witless Bay Ecological Reserve in 1983, three years after the Wilderness and Ecological Reserves Act was passed.

 Comments from our guests and members